 While this can help buyers in a seller’s market buy a home, it also reduced a home buyer’s bargaining power.
 The current owner knows that you want their property and will have to be incentivized to sell and move even though they hadn’t been planning on it.

 Clever Partner Agents are experienced in their markets and know about homes on Zillow, the MLS, and pocket listings.
-Plus, if you work with a Clever Agent, you may also qualify for Clever Cash Back, earning you a bonus check worth 0.5% of the purchase price.
+Plus, if you work with a Clever Agent, you may also qualify for cash back.
 To find out more, reach out to get connected with a Clever Partner Agent today.